informagi/conversational-entity-linking-2022/eval/README.md

 ]
 ```

-Finally, evaluate use `eval.ipynb`.
+Finally, evaluate using `eval.ipynb`.
 The detailed instructions are in the notebook.